ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ![Figure 4 Authentication Architecture](/assets/images/platform-authentication-architecture.png)

-##### Pass-through Authentication Outbound Ports and Protocols

-The following describes the ports and protocols used in a hybrid configuration between on the PTA Agent and Azure AD.
+Table 38 describes the ports and protocols used in a hybrid configuration between on the PTA Agent and Azure AD.
 The hardware requirements for PTA agents are available in Appendix 1: AAD Connect and PTA agent hardware requirements.

+Table 38 Pass-through Authentication Outbound Ports and Protocols

 Protocol | Port | Description
 --- | --- | ---